 A bond is a debt obligation, or in less-fancy terms, an IOU.
 When you buy a bond, you lend money to the corporation that issues them.
 The corporation then makes a legal commitment to pay interest on the principal when the bond comes due or matures.
 When a bond matures, you should receive the principal plus interest on the bond.

-Corporations might issue bonds to fund capital improvements, expansions, acquisitions, fund research and development, pay shareholder dividends or refinance debt.
-They are one of the largest sectors of the U.S. bond market, which also include U.S. Treasury bonds, other types of government bonds and municipal bonds.
+Corporations might issue bonds to fund capital improvements, expansions, acquisitions, research and development, pay shareholder dividends or refinance debt.
+They are one of the largest sectors of the U.S. bond market, which also includes U.S. Treasury bonds, other types of government bonds and municipal bonds.

-If you’ve read through the bond classifications, read through the nuances of risk. evaluated your risk tolerance level and understand why you’d be interested in adding corporate bonds to your portfolio, you’re ready to buy.
-Take just a few steps to get that accomplished:
+If you’ve read through the bond classifications, considered the nuances of risk. evaluated your risk tolerance level and understand why you’d be interested in adding corporate bonds to your portfolio, you’re ready to buy.
+Take just a few steps to get that accomplished.

 You can choose to work with an online brokerage, bank, bond trader or broker to buy a corporate bond.
-Benzinga reviewed dozens of brokerages and has narrowed down the best online brokerage to buy corporate bonds.
-You can take a look at our full rankings for the best online brokerages or take a quick look at our favorites below.
+Benzinga reviewed dozens of brokerages and narrowed down the best online brokerage to buy corporate bonds.
+You can review the full rankings for the best online brokerages or take a quick look at the favorites below.

-Research sector, growth and performance and use Benzinga’s Best Bond Funds article to choose the right option for you.
+Research sector, growth and performance and use Benzinga’s Best Bond Funds to choose the right option for you.
 Even if you already know how to buy corporate bonds, you need to consider your options carefully.

-Use one of the two biggest ratings firms: Standard and Poor’s and Moody’s to check financial stability, debt and other risk factors.
-Look for bonds with letter grades that range from AAA or Aaa to BBB or Baa — considered investment grade.
+Use one of the two biggest ratings firms — Standard and Poor’s and Moody’s to check financial stability, debt and other risk factors.
+Look for bonds with letter grades that range from AAA or Aaa to BBB or Baa, which are considered investment grade.
 Bonds with a BB or Ba rating or below are junk bonds.
-Steer clear of these because they’re issued by companies with liquidity problems.
+Steer clear of these because they're issued by companies with liquidity problems.

 You'll find bond prices quoted as a percentage of the face value of the bond.
 Some corporate bonds trade on the over-the-counter (OTC) market as well.

-Bonds all have different maturity rates, and longer-term bonds often offer larger interest rates but may contain more risk.
+Bonds have different maturity rates, and longer-term bonds often offer higher interest rates but may contain more risk.
 The length of time varies, depending on the type of bond you’re considering:

 - Short-term bonds: One to three years